Mosque–Cathedral of Córdoba: Architecture

 The Great Mosque of Córdoba held a place of importance amongst the Islamic community of al-Andalus for centuries.
 In Córdoba, the Umayyad capital, the Mosque was seen as the heart and central focus of the city.
-Muhammad Iqbal described its interior as having "countless pillars like rows of palm trees in the oases of Syria".
 To the people of al-Andalus "the beauty of the mosque was so dazzling that it defied any description."

 After all of its historical expansions, the mosque-cathedral covers an area of 590 × 425 ft.
 The building's original floor plan follows the overall form of some of the earliest mosques built from the very beginning of Islam.
 Some of its features had precedents in the Umayyad Mosque of Damascus, which was an important model built before it.
 It had a rectangular prayer hall with aisles arranged perpendicular to the qibla, the direction towards which Muslims pray.
 It has thick outer walls with a somewhat fortress-like appearance.
 To the north is a spacious courtyard (the former sahn), surrounded by an arcaded gallery, with gates on the north, west, and east sides, and fountains that replace the former mosque fountains used for ablutions.
 A bridge or elevated passage (the sabat) once existed on the west side of the mosque which connected the prayer hall directly with the Caliph's palace across the street.
 Al-Razi, an Arab writer, speaks of the valuable wine-coloured marble, obtained from the mountains of the district, which was much used in embellishing the naves of the mosque.

 The Christian-era additions (after 1236) included many small chapels throughout the building and various relatively cosmetic changes.
 The most substantial and visible additions are the cruciform nave and transept of the Capilla Mayor (the main chapel where Mass is held today) which were begun in the 16th century and inserted into the middle of the former mosque's prayer hall, as well as the remodelling of the former minaret into a Renaissance-style bell tower.